Chatter-Laravel/core/README.md

 1. Install [Laravel 5.8](https://laravel.com/docs/5.8#installing-laravel)
     If you are installing Chatter in an existing project skip this step

-2. Include the package in your project and publish the package views, configs, etc
+2. Include the package in your project and publish the package views, configs, etc:

     ```bash
     composer require "chatter-laravel/core:^5.8"